huzmo/HuzDSP/README.md

 ## Overview

-HuzDSP is a digital multi-effects guitar pedal, whichmpairs an STM32H743 microcontroller, a CS4270 audio codec, and an ILI9488 TFT display, running on FreeRTOS with an LVGL-based UI for real-time parameter control and effect chaining.
+HuzDSP is a digital multi-effects guitar pedal, which pairs an STM32H743 microcontroller, a CS4270 audio codec, and an ILI9488 TFT display, running on FreeRTOS with an LVGL-based UI for real-time parameter control and effect chaining.

 The goal of this project was to build a complete, professional-grade embedded audio platform rather than a single fixed-function pedal, with a 24-bit/48kHz signal path and a modular effects architecture that supports chaining multiple effects together, configuring them through UI, and extending the effect library without touching the core audio engine.
 Effects implemented so far include [effects list.